-Where to Stay in Helsinki First Time: 8 Best Areas
+Where to Stay in Helsinki first time: 8 Best Areas

 Founded in the 16th century by King Gustavus Vasa of Sweden, Helsinki is the capital of Finland, on the north coast of the Gulf of Finland, facing the Baltic Sea.
 It turned into the capital of the Autonomous Grand Duchy of Finland in 1812 under Russian rule.

-The Central Railway Station is the best place to stay in Helsinki for one night because this area has good public transport, easy to travel around and to the airport.
 To reach the city centre from Helsinki airport, you can use taxi, train or bus.
 Taking the Helsinki airport train is a good budget option.
 It cost €4.60 one-way on I and P. train line to reach the city centre.

 Wherever you’ll choose to stay, just know that the Helsinki city center is quite compact, walkable, and everything is at an accessible distance or easily reachable with public transportation using the many metro stations.

-đź’– Best Area for First-Timers:Kluuvi
+💖 Best Area for First-Timers:Kluuvi

-đź’Ž Best luxury hotel:Radisson Blu Plaza Hotel, Helsinki
+💎 Best luxury hotel:Radisson Blu Plaza Hotel, Helsinki

 🏨 Best mid-range hotel:Scandic Grand Central Helsinki

-đź’° Best budget hotel:Aikatalo Mini Hotel Helsinki City Center
+💰 Best budget hotel:Aikatalo Mini Hotel Helsinki City Center

 Kluuvi- City centre, best area to stay in Helsinki for first time

-Kluuvi is the best place to stay in Helsinki for first-time travelers because it is the most convenient location.
-This hustling and bustling central district is located in the Helsinki city center, is the real heart of the city.
-Kluuvi is home to Helsinki Central Station, University of Helsinki and the famous Aleksanterinkatu shopping street.
+Kluuvi is a hustling and bustling central district and is the location of the Helsinki Cathedral, University of Helsinki, and the famous Aleksanterinkatu shopping street.

 You will love the lively Helsinki Central Station.
 Defined by its monumental and austere architecture style, the station is nothing less than impressive.
 Gigantic statues adorn the exterior of the Station, and nowadays they are wearing masks!
 Built over 100 years ago, it is now one of the main junctions and melting pots.
-You will be probably surprised to know that a train leaves every day for Saint Petersburg.

 If you can’t get enough of Finnish culture, then check out the many museums and landmarks including The Ateneum Art Museum, Helsinki City Museum, Kiasma Museum of Contemporary Art, and The Finlandia Hall.